RE-Specto/mkportable/README.md

 just create a directory with all your app's files in it
 open mkp (for apps that needs run as admin) or mkpn (apps with no admin rights)
 and drag and drop the executable from that directory into the mkp window
-or alternatively, run mkp_install.cmd to add mkp and mkpn to Send To menu :)
+or alternatively, run mkp_install.cmd to add mkp and mkpn to Send To menu

 output file will be placed in the app directory, named dir_name-sfx.exe

 please note: packing apps that need admin rights using mkpn(no admin) will cause errors

+the exe files in the release are packed using mkpn :)

 using 7-zip sfx by Igor Pavlov, 7-Zip is licensed under the GNU LGPL license
 feel free to visit www.7-zip.org for 7-zip source code.